MykahTheAnalyst/HealthcareAnalytics/README.md

 I enjoy working at the intersection of clinical operations, analytics, and quality improvement — leveraging tools like SQL, Power BI, Tableau, and Excel to measure performance, identify trends, and drive meaningful change.

-This portfolio showcases examples of my work in:
-- Healthcare data analysis and visualization
-- Operational process improvement
-- KPI tracking and dashboard design
-- Data storytelling for executive decision support

-I’m passionate about using data to make healthcare smarter, more efficient, and more patient-centered.
+This portfolio showcases end-to-end analytics and optimization projects in the healthcare data and systems domain.

+It integrates technical expertise (SQL, Tableau, Power BI, AI-powered analytics) with healthcare domain knowledge (EMR/EHR workflows, compliance, and process improvement).

+Each project demonstrates how data can drive operational excellence, enhance care delivery, and support informed decision-making across healthcare organizations.